How Long Is A Half Inch

 Choosing the Right Tools

 When selecting a ruler or tape measure, consider the length and width of the tool.
 A longer ruler or tape measure is useful for measuring larger objects, while a wider tool is easier to hold and less likely to bend or warp.
-Also, check the markings on the tool to ensure that they are clear and easy to read.
+Also, check the markings on the tool to make sure they are clear and easy to read.
 Some rulers and tape measures have both imperial and metric markings, which can be helpful for converting between units.

 Digital calipers are a great option for measuring small objects or distances with a high degree of accuracy.
-These tools typically have a digital display that shows the measurement in inches or millimeters.
+Now, these tools typically have a digital display that shows the measurement in inches or millimeters.
 Digital calipers are easy to use and can provide accurate measurements to within a thousandth of an inch.

 Mastering the Technique